Saltwater fish

 Saltwater fish, also called marine fish or sea fish, are fish that live in seawater.
 Saltwater fish can swim and live alone or in a large group called a school.

 Saltwater fish are very commonly kept in aquariums for entertainment.
 Many saltwater fish are also caught to be eaten, or grown in aquaculture.
-However, many fish species have been overfished and are otherwise threatened by marine pollution or ecological changes caused by climate change.
+However, many fish species have been overfished and are otherwise threatened by marine pollution or ecological changes.

 Diet

 Fishes that live in the ocean can be carnivores, herbivores, or omnivores.
 Herbivores in the ocean eat things such as algae and flowering seagrasses.
 Many herbivores' diets consist of primarily algae.
 Most saltwater fish will eat both macroalgae and microalgae.
-Many fish eat red, green, brown, and blue algae, but some fish prefer certain types.
+Many fish eat red, green, brown, and blue algae, but some fish prefer other types.
 Most saltwater fish that are carnivores will never eat algae under any circumstances.
 Carnivores' diets consist of shrimp, plankton, or tiny crustaceans.

 Captivity

 Saltwater aquariums are a multi-million dollar industry in the United States.
 About 10 million marine fish are imported into the United States each year for aquarium use.
 The United States imports more saltwater fish than any other country in the world.
 There are approximately 2,000 different species of saltwater fish that are imported and used in captivity.
 In many circumstances, fish used for marine trade are collected using harmful tactics such as cyanide.
 One way that people are trying to protect the coral reefs is by breeding marine fish in captivity.
 Captive-bred fish are known to be healthier and likely to live longer.
 Captive-bred fish are less susceptible to disease because they have not been exposed to the wild and they have not been damaged during the shipment process.
 Fish that are bred in captivity are already accustomed to aquarium habitats and food.